 Step 1: Wash the potatoes thoroughly and cut them in half.

-Step 2: Place in a pot of boiling water and leave to cook until the potatoes are soft.
-This can take about 40 minutes.
-To reduce the time, you can cook the potatoes in the microwave.
+Step 2: Place a large pot on the stove on medium heat.
+Add the halved potatoes and enough water to cover them.
+Allow to cook until the potatoes are soft.
+This can take about 30 to 40 minutes.
+To save time, you can cook the potatoes in the microwave for about 8 to 10 minutes.

-Step 3: Drain the potatoes once they are fully cooked and set aside to cool.
+Step 3: Drain the potatoes once they are fully cooked.
+Set aside to cool.

 Knead the dough

-Step 7: Cover the dough and allow to proof for 30 minutes.
+Step 6: Cover the dough and leave to proof for 30 minutes.

 Season the potatoes

-Step 10: Add the ground onion, garlic, seasoning, geera (cumin) powder, salt and butter.
+Step 9: Add the ground seasonings, geera (cumin) powder, salt and butter to the potatoes.
 Mix thoroughly.
-Taste test the seasoned potatoes and adjust to your liking.
+Taste test and adjust the seasoning to your liking.

 Stuff the dough